What are my retirement options?

 If you have other means of income that will allow you to live quite happily for some years after you reach retirement age, then consider simply leaving your pension pot alone – if you enjoy working, do so.

 The potential for growth on a large pension sum could translate into thousands of pounds being added to its value each passing year, affording you a greater degree of financial security and an improved quality of life in your old age.
 You can choose whether you'd like to stay with your current pension provider and product, move it to another, or control the investments made with it yourself.

 Those who choose to defer their State Pension can also enjoy boosted pension returns.
-Pre-April 6th 2016 State Pensions increase 10.4% every year that's deferred, while those getting the New State Pension will see it increased by just under 5.8% per annum.
+Post-April 6th 2016 State Pensions increases by the equivalent of just under 5.8% for every year that's deferred.
 The same goes for those with defined benefit pension schemes – the income will increase each year it's deferred.

 You need to think carefully before withdrawing a lump sum from your pension.
 You can usually withdraw up to 25% of the pension pot tax free (although some providers will allow you to take more, the rest will be taxed at your marginal rate of income tax) Known as a pension commencement lump sum (PCLS), you could use this money to make investments, to live off or to pay off debts that might affect your later life.
 Make sure you know how much tax you’ll be paying on any lump sum withdrawals above your 25% tax free amount, and be sure that the sum doesn't push you into a higher tax band, or you'll lose more of your money.

 You could choose to withdraw a large portion of your pension pot at once, but as well as the risk of paying too much tax, this is an option that only those with investing experience and a sureness of getting a return should consider